 This paper is part of the United Nations University Centre for Policy Research’s Crime-Conflict Nexus Series

-There is also a blog and a video interview with the author.
+There is also a blog and a brief video interview with the author.

 This research was funded under the Department for International Development’s Policy Research Fund

-Sasha Jesperson.
-Conflict Obscuring Criminality in Nigeria.
-United Nations University Centre for Policy Research Crime-Conflict Nexus Series: No 4, April 2017, 14p
+Tuesday Reitano and Mark Shaw.
+Libya: a patchwork state sewn together along trafficking lines.
+United Nations University Centre for Policy Research Crime-Conflict Nexus Series: No 3, May 2017, 14p